 6. For each selected UE and each related measurement time, the NG-RAN node requests the UE to report its location.

+Editor's note: Interactions between NG-RAN and UE need to be confirmed by NG-RAN.

 7. For each selected UE and at each measurement time, the NG-RAN node performs a channel measurement.

 8. The NG RAN node ggregates multiple measurements in one report